Staked Turbidity Barrier

 Staked Turbidity Fence for Stormwater and Erosion Control

 The Triton Staked Silt Barrier is one of our highest strength land-based barriers and is designed specifically for locations dealing with high water flows, such as stormwater runoff and site sheet flow.
 When installed correctly, staked silt barriers have been used to effectively control water flow across your site and direct water to sediment settling ponds or retention basins.

-When compared to the standard silt fence, staked silt control barriers feature an impermeable material rather than a permeable woven fabric.
+When compared to the standard silt fence, staked silt control barriers are constructed from impermeable PVC material rather than permeable woven fabric.
 This helps to redirect water flows rather than allow water to continuously pass through the fence.

 - Easily Located